Model Context Protocol

 Common Issues

 Server not starting.
-Double check that the command path is correct.
+Double-check that the command path is correct.
 If the server is an npm package, make sure it’s installed (npx will auto-install, but network issues can prevent this).
 Also verify that required environment variables are set.

 # Verify the server command works outside Claude Codenpx @mcp/postgres postgresql://localhost/mydb